pinkfrangipani/SWEN303/pt1-report.md

 ## Scenarios/Use cases
-We have selected multiple use cases to represent our system and the needs of our personas.
+We have selected multiple use cases to represent our system and the needs of our personas:

 **Create question - Personas: Rebecca, Dennis, Elizabeth**
 From Te Ata